Contact and Office Hours

 Academic, Teaching and Personal Interests

 My recent scholarship focuses on ecocritical readings of science fiction and especially the various constructions of place science fiction works feature.
-I am working on an edited book tentatively titled Environments in Science Fiction: Beyond Dystopias that will be published by McFarland as part of their series called Critical Explorations in Science Fiction and Fantasy.
-My chapter in the volume will focus on Philip K. Dick’s Do Androids Dream of Electric Sheep?
+I edited the book Environments in Science Fiction: Essays on Alternative Spaces that was published in 2014 by McFarland as part of their series called Critical Explorations in Science Fiction and Fantasy.
+My chapter in the volume focuses on Philip K. Dick’s Do Androids Dream of Electric Sheep?
 I have also done work on Victorian literature, fairy tales and film (especially Alfred Hitchcock’s and Tim Burton’s films).
+I am currently at work on an essay about time travel in Star Trek: Voyager.
 I teach an array of courses including World Literature, Literary Analysis and Theory, Science Fiction (Aliens, Cyborgs and Time Travel) and The Study of Fairy Tales.
 I also teach courses that focus on 18th- and 19th-century British Literature: Romantic Poetry, Revolution, the Slave Trade and Women’s Rights; Crime and Violence in the Eighteenth Century; Orphans, Poverty and Scandal in 19th-century British Literature; and Ghosts, Vampires and Civilization in English Gothic Fiction.
 When I am not teaching, going to conferences or writing criticism, I like to catch up on film viewing, read murder mysteries, entertain our cats and take walks.

 Selected Presentations and Publications

 Environments in Science Fiction: Essays on Alternative Spaces.
-Jefferson, NC: McFarland Publishing, forthcoming.
+Jefferson, NC: McFarland Publishing, 2014.

 “Nature, Community and the Self in Octavia Butler’s Parable of the Sower and Nicola Griffith’s Slow River.”
 Ed.
 Chris Baratta.
 Environmentalism in the Realm of Science Fiction and Fantasy.
 Newcastle upon Tyne, England: Cambridge Scholars Publishing, 2012.
 59-68.